fahrirusliyadi/fr-address-book-for-woocommerce/readme.txt

 3. Checkout page

 == Changelog ==

+= 1.2.2 =
+* Fix the select address field is not displayed on Elementor editor.
+* Fix address options are encoded with HTML entities on WooCommerce 4.2.2.

 = 1.2.1 =
 * Fix address not saved for new customers who create the account at checkout.